Grand Rapids Marijuana Charter Amendment Explained

 Driving and the Grand Rapids Charter Amendment.

 Studies suggest that it takes active THC several hours to get out of your body.
 The Grand Rapids City Ordinance does not protect you from being charged with operating while impaired by illegal drugs (OUID), also known as 'drugged' driving.
-If you are going to violate numerous state and federal anti-marijuana laws, the least you can do is use a designated driver.
+If you are going to violate numerous state and federal anti-marijuana laws, the least you can do is use a designated driver or call for an Uber or Lyft ride.
 Drugged driving is treated the same as drunk driving.
-A drugged driving conviction costs about $3,000 in fines and costs, not to mention criminal defense lawyer fees, driver's license sanctions, and skyrocketing car insurance rates.
+A drugged driving conviction costs about $5,000 in fines and costs, not to mention criminal defense lawyer fees, driver's license sanctions, and skyrocketing insurance rates.

 Analysis of Grand Rapids' Marijuana Charter Amendment.

-The wording of the Amendment is straight forward:
+The wording of the Grand Rapids' Marijuana Charter Amendment is straight forward:

 Section (a) contains the standard definition of "marijuana" as used throughout the Michigan Penal Code.
 A person is prohibited from possessing, controlling, using, or giving away marijuana (cannabis).